andy-maier/python-garbagetracker/docs/development.rst

    Have the virtual Python environment active for all remaining steps.

 3. Install the project for development.
-   This will install Python packages into the active Python environment, and OS-level packages:
+   This will install Python packages into the active Python environment:

    .. code-block:: bash